nginxinc/nginx-one-workshops/labs/lab7/readme.md

 In this lab, you will be exploring the integration between NGINX Plus, Prometheus and Grafana.

 This Solution requires the use of the NGINX provided Javascript and Prometheus modules to collect metrics from the NGINX Plus API, and export those metrics as an HTTP html/text page, commonly called the `scaper page` because it scrapes statistics for publication.
-The metrics on this export page are then read and imported into Prometheus and Grafana's time-series database.
-Once these metrics are in the database, you can create many different Dashboards, set Thresholds, Alerts, and other types of graphs for Visualization and Reporting.
+The metrics on this export page are then read and imported into a Prometheus time-series database.
+Once these metrics are in the database, you can use Grafana to create many different Dashboards, set Thresholds, Alerts, and other types of graphs for Visualization and Reporting.
 As you can imagine, there are literally hundreds of Grafana dashboards written by users of NGINX that you can try out for free.
 Grafana also allows you to create and edit your own Dashboards.
+You will enable Prometheus on Nginx, and use Docker containers to collect and display Nginx metrics.

 NGINX Plus | Prometheus | Grafana
 :-------------------------:|:-------------------------:|:-----: